 When your chocolate chips do not melt, you should try adding a little bit of water.
 Warm water might make it easier for the chocolate chips to start melting.
-However, this might also not work in some cases, so you may try adding a few drops of vegetable oil to smooth the texture.
+However, this might also not always work, so try adding a few drops of oil to smooth the texture.

-If you need a solution in a situation when your chocolate chips might not seem to be melting, you have come across the right article.
+This article is a solution in a situation when your chocolate chips might not seem to be melting.
 Here, you will read why sometimes it is difficult to melt chocolate chips, and what you should do in a situation like this.
 I have provided some ways to melt chocolate chips and what to expect once you have taken the appropriate steps for melting.

 It is a well-known fact that chocolate chips melt in a more difficult way than baking chocolate, so you should not be surprised to find that your chocolate chips cannot melt during the process of cooking.
 This is because chocolate chips are made to withhold their structure, i.e. they have wax to keep them firm.
 That is why chocolate chips are a good ingredient for cookies or baked goods that require some unmelted chocolate inside.

 So, what to do when chocolate chips don’t melt?